 How to Connect with Media?

-Landing media opportunities for your small business can grow your visibility in a very targeted way and introduce you to vast new audiences of people that you never knew existed.
+Landing media opportunities for your small business can grow your visibility in a very targeted way and introduce you to new audiences of people that you never knew existed.
 Think about what might occur if you garner a mention in the NY Times or Costco Connections, the monthly print magazine that is sent to EVERY one of the 8.2 million U.S. Costco members.

 The Do’s and Don’ts of Connecting with Media